sharma4sure3006/Crop-Recommendation-System/README.md

 Implementation of this technology involves various tools, including remote sensing, geographic information systems (GIS), and cloud computing.
 Remote sensing technologies, like satellite imagery, provide valuable data on crop growth patterns and environmental factors like soil moisture levels.
 GIS technology aids in mapping soil types, land use, and geographical features that influence crop growth.
 Cloud computing, on the other hand, enables the storage and processing of vast amounts of data, granting farmers real-time access to crucial information.

 In conclusion, crop recommendation using machine learning has the potential to revolutionize the agriculture industry.
 By leveraging advanced technologies and machine learning algorithms, this solution offers personalized guidance to farmers, enhancing agricultural productivity, preventing soil degradation, reducing chemical usage, and optimizing water resource efficiency.

+# Dataset

+The dataset for crop recommendation was created by combining and enriching existing datasets of rainfall, climate, and fertilizer data available for India.

+## Attributes information:

+N - Ratio of Nitrogen content in soil
+P - Ratio of Phosphorous content in soil
+K - Ratio of Potassium content in soil
+Temperature - Temperature in degree Celsius
+Humidity - Relative Humidity in %
+pH - pH value of the soil
+Rainfall - Rainfall in mm